 Getting Started

-Welcome to Xote (pronounced [ˈʃɔtʃi]) - a lightweight, zero-dependency UI library for ReScript with fine-grained reactivity based on the TC39 Signals proposal.
+Welcome to Xote (pronounced [ˈʃɔtʃi]) - a lightweight UI library for ReScript that combines fine-grained reactivity with a minimal component system.

 What is Xote?